-- We add DRCs that have been submitted by schemes for levy purposes6 to the asset values submitted in s179 valuations.
+- We add DRCs that have been submitted by schemes for levy purposes to the asset values submitted in s179 valuations.
 These DRCs represent the contributions made by the sponsoring employer between the s179 valuation date and 31 March 2024 after allowing for deductions for items such as additional benefit accrual and benefit augmentations. - Additionally, we make allowance for benefits paid out and contributions made over the roll-forward period, including for DRCs since those certified in the scheme return.
-In some cases we produce our own estimates and compare these to ONS data, in others we use ONS data directly. - We roll forward the s179 liability values to, and convert to the version of the s179 assumptions in force at, a particular date, according to changes in reference gilt yields over the period. - Similarly to assets, the liability roll-forward includes an allowance for benefits paid out, as well as for the estimated cost of new benefit accrual. - In addition, the liability calculations allow for actual inflation differing from expected and PPF drift over the roll-forward period.7
+In some cases we produce our own estimates and compare these to ONS data, in others we use ONS data directly. - We roll forward the s179 liability values to, and convert to the version of the s179 assumptions in force at, a particular date, according to changes in reference gilt yields over the period. - We include an allowance for benefits paid out, as well as for the estimated cost of new benefit accrual. - o In addition, the liability calculations allow for actual inflation differing from expected and PPF drift over the roll-forward period.